mike-lischke/antlr4-graps/README.md

 * semi-automatic grammar management (manual loading/unloading of a main grammar, automatic loading of dependencies)
 * (re)parsing of a grammar (and its dependencies), which collects internal diagnostics
-* symbol lookup at a given position, rule name from position, enclosing range (the outer rule or block containing a symbol)
+* symbol lookup at a given position, rule name from position, enclosing range (the outer rule or the block containing a symbol)
 * listing of all found symbols
 * syntactic and semantic diagnostics (e.g. duplicate symbols, unknown symbols)
 * symbol reference counts (usage counts), unreferenced rules